 Close cooperation between NASA, NOAA and USAF on space weather assets will be needed during the coming decades.
 The DSCOVR mission is a good example of how NASA and NOAA can work together to address gaps in critical measurements that could arise due to the aging ACE spacecraft.
 In a similar way, the loss of the white light coronagraph on SOHO would have an adverse impact on our ability to identify and track Earth-impacting CMEs.
 Use of low-cost options should be explored or satisfying this observational requirement.

 STEREO has shown the value of remote sensing and in-situ observations away from the sun-Earth line.
 During the coming decade, decisions on the operational necessity of observations at L4 & L5 (the semi-stable points 60° ahead of and behind the Earth in its orbit around the Sun) will have to be addressed.
-While the will be engaged in these discussions and will assist with the development and implementation of any missions that arise from the discussions, NOAA or DOD will continue to be responsible for routine operational measurements.
+While the HPD will be engaged in these discussions and will assist with the development and implementation of any missions that arise from the discussions, NOAA or DOD will continue to be responsible for routine operational measurements.

 As NASA’s exploration continues to extend beyond near Earth orbit, small autonomous space weather instrumentation packages could accompany the explorers.
 The science and technology to develop this capability is the responsibility of the HPD.